 716 - 677 - 4100

-3903 Seneca St. W. Seneca, NY 14224
+3903 Seneca St. West Seneca, New York 14224

 Does your pool need a face lift?
 Pools Unlimited's service technicians are experts in vinyl liner replacement for inground swimming pools.
 With almost 30 years of experience, you can be confident in our ability to measure your pool for a new liner, and get it installed correctly.
 We offer liner replacement services throughout Western New York.